by CADVision Team | 2019

 After careful consideration, we decided to use JSON, WebGL and ASP .Net to develop the prototype.
-Since the model had to be displayed in browser for demonstrative purpose, we decided to show the tessellated model in the browser.
-Creating tessellation for the model was both time intensive and process intensive.
-To overcome, this problem we maintain the tessellated data in an XML format.
+Since the model had to be displayed in the browser for demonstrative purpose, we decided to show the tessellated model in the browser.
+Creating tessellation for the model was both times intensive and process-intensive.
+To overcome, this problem we maintain the tessellated data in an optimized XML schema.

-An example of the input model (“acron high crown nut_61_ai.sldprt”) and its corresponding tessellated model is shown below
+An example of the input model (“Acron high crown nut”) and its corresponding tessellated model is shown in the above image

-It was also ensured that the XML data corresponds to the latest version of the model in the server.
-This is achieved by updating the XML file in the server, whenever a new version of the model is being checked-in to their PLM system.
-This XML data which is of small size is used by application to convert the data and load it in the browser.
-We also do a XML schema validation to check any corruption or loss of data while retrieving from the server.
+We also ensured that the XML data corresponds to the latest version of the model is pushed back into the server.
+This is achieved by updating the XML file in the server, whenever a new version of the model is being saved after adding certain annotations texts and markups.
+These markups and text are usually the customer feedback which the sales team had to pass it to the technical team.
+This XML data size is also optimized to keep the file to a smaller size for easy download by web and load it in the browser.
+We also perform an XML schema validation to check any corruption or loss of data while retrieving from the server.